nypublicradio/nypr-design-system-vue3/README.md

 Navigate to `nypr-design-system-vue3\src\main.js`  line:51
-Add a new import for the new theme import './assets/themes/newthemename/_theme.scss' comments the other theme imports
+Add a new import for the new theme import './assets/themes/newthemename/_theme.scss' comment out the other theme imports

 ## Updating the new theme
 Make all variable changes to the `nypr-design-system-vue3/src/assets/themes/newthemename/variables.scss` file.